“To defend oneself against a fear is simply to insure that one will, one day, be conquered by it;

 Join us for Get Out: Wisdom for Scary Times.

 This course offers you intimate interviews with eight luminous, socially engaged Buddhist teachers and leaders — focused on finding courage and calm in the face of fear.
-Audio interviews + transcripts will drop each week, with supplemental study materials for you to peruse at your pleasure.
+Each audio interview comes with a transcript, plus supplemental study materials for you to peruse at your pleasure.
 We encourage you to take plenty of pauses, to listen to the interviews outdoors if you're able, and to practice embodying this wisdom so that you can truly integrate it into your life.

 Get started now!